sreehari-aot/IOT-server/README.md

 `QuestDB` for example and create graphical representations of the data to better understand the data.

+The publisher script act as an IOT device which publishes data points in certain intervals.

 ## Requirements
 - Docker
 - Nodejs